winstonDeGreef/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 Ok, let's push this somewhat further and see if we can get a contradiction.

 We do know, from $S$ that the event took place at $ct_2 = 0.5 \mathrm{ls}$.
-Then, definitely $S'$ has passed earth. $S$ has reconstructed this event from observation Event $E_1$ $S'$ got the information of event $E_2$ from $S$ and backed out the coordinates of the event in her coordinate system.
+Then, definitely $S'$ has passed Earth. $S$ has reconstructed this event from observation Event $E_1$ $S'$ got the information of event $E_2$ from $S$ and backed out the coordinates of the event in her coordinate system.
 From these data, $S'$ can easily predict when she will see the impact.
 That is obviously later then the time of the event: the photons have to travel to her.
 How can we compute when $S'$ literally sees the event?

 That is remarkably easy: we know that according to $S'$ the event tokes place at $(ct'_2, x_2') = (-0.767 \mathrm{ls}, 1.333 \mathrm{ls})$.
 At that moment and that place a photon was generated that moves in her direction.
 Since the velocity of each photon is always $c$, we can easily find the time when $S'$ sees the photon, i.e. detect it at location $x'=0$.
 The photon has to travel a distance $1.33 ls$ at a speed of $1 c$.
 That will take 1.33s.
 The photon started traveling at time $ct_2 = -0.767$.
 It's trajectory according to $S'$ is $x'_p(t') = x'_p(0) - c (t' - t'_2)$.